microsoft/vscode-docs/docs/python/python-tutorial.md

 ### Verify the Python installation

-To verify that you have installed Python successfully on your machine, run one of the following commands (depending on your operating system):
+To verify that you've installed Python successfully on your machine, run one of the following commands (depending on your operating system):

 - Linux/macOS: open a Terminal Window and type the following command:
     ```bash